Lyther/Lecture-Notes/README.md

 ----

+## OOAD
+1. Updated lecture notes of Chapter1.
+UML.
+2. More information is still on working.

 ## Embedded System
 1. Lecture notes of Chapter6.
 Memory.
 2. I may upload lab assignments to the github later.